mrfdev/CMI/Resources/FAQ/cmi-running-1.16.5.md

 ### Backup

 - First, I strongly recommend before making any changes to your live server to take it offline with /stop and make a complete backup of the full directory, do not forget to backup your MySQL databases if you use any.
 - Why?
-Because if you have a problem upgrading CMI 8 you can use the backup to go back to the version that did work.
+Because if you have a problem installing or upgrading CMI 8 you can use the backup to go back to the version that did work.
 - Why?
 Because it also is a great moment to clone your live server and test things first.

 ### Test setup